 Meditation or the foundational aspect of meditation is awareness and to be aware you actually need a processing system that aids us in discerning our experiences in our case our brain.
 So, meditation is not, not thinking or having no thoughts but, a clarity of perception.
 The kind of clarity that is both objectively and subjectively aware of one’s thoughts processes and in contact with the fundamental nature of the impermanence of such thoughts, how they arise and fall.

 So where does this leave us?
 How does one tap into this clarity of perception while meditating both at the subjective and objective level…

 Through right concentration.
 Not focusing so hard on the breath that it becomes distressing.
 To the extent that when we catch ourselves wondering in thoughts, we end up judging ourselves that we can’t focus, therefore we might just give up.

 Nor so relaxed that we indiscriminately let every thought pass, or just seeking a sensation of bliss possibly falling asleep in the process.

-But right concentration, one which is neither to stressed not too lax but a kind of concentration that is open to the process of awareness in a kind gentle way.
+But through a right concentration in meditation, one which is neither to stressed not too lax but a kind of concentration that is open to the process of awareness in a kind gentle way.

 That when we notice that we were lost in remunerative thoughts we acknowledge it with a curious open attitude.
 Gently stopping and briefly watching the nature of our thoughts.
 Whether they are wholesome or unwholesome, was there worry or maybe you just caught yourself making a to-do list.
 And there-after taking a deep breath refreshing our awareness and on the out-breath calling our mind back into our body.